spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Implementations MUST maintain a strict allow-only policy that prevents any caller that is not authorized to leverage the SPIFFE Broker API.

+Implementations MAY enforce more fine-grained access control by inspecting data carried in the request.
+For example, an implementation MAY restrict a given caller to a subset of reference types (such as only `WorkloadPIDReference`, or only `KubernetesObjectReference` against a specific namespace), to a subset of audiences in `FetchJWTSVID`, or to a subset of requested SPIFFE IDs.
+The exact policy model is implementation-defined.

 ### 4.2 Remote procedure scope

 Every invocation of a remote procedure (RPC) at the SPIFFE Broker API, including its request and responses (potentially multiple), are in context of a concrete workload.
 Clients are expected to invoke RPCs for each workload they represent individually and isolate them for each other accordingly.
 An X509 Bundle response, for instance, is only valid for the workload the request has referenced and MUST NOT be applied, visible or in any other way impact other workloads.
 Same applies to all other RPCs in the scope of the SPIFFE Broker API.